Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

-Let me describe in more details how the the {\it{postulate of interference-less particles}} relates to SM.
-In agreement with the Dirac postulate based on the Copenhagen interpretation of quantum mechanics, the particles of SM have been modeled to be free from the interference (cross-correlation) with other particles.
-Therefore it was extremely difficult for physicists to find the mathematical method of the "legal" insertion of the interference between particles and the respective cross-correlation energy into SM.
-The mathematical cross-correlation ("hidden" interference) between particles and the respective cross-correlation energy have been automatically inserted into SM by using the different powerful mathematical approximations (see, Part I).
-The "hidden" interference, which very non-trivially contradicts the basic principles of canonical quantum mechanics and quantum field theory based on the Copenhagen ("probabilistic") interpretation of quantum mechanics and the Dirac postulate of interference-less particles, has been originally used in construction ("engineering") of models for successful explanations of the coherent quantum phenomena, such as the Bose-Einstein condensation, superfluidity, superconductivity, supermagnetism, super-radiation, Bosenova effect, and quantum anomalous and fractional Hall effects.
-The "hidden" interference yielded the correct description of the particle interference (interaction), cross-correlation (interaction) energy, particle number, Bose-Einstein statistics, Fermi-Dirac correlations (statistics) and Pauli exclusion principle.
-Then the mathematical approach has been successfully extended also to quantum field theories and SM.
-Thus the mathematical approach based on the {\it{"hidden interference"}} was generally accepted by the physical community.
-It is effectively used in quantum field theories and SM up to now as the most fundamental theoretical method.
+Let me describe in more details how the {\it{postulate of interference-less particles}} relates to quantum mechanics and SM.
+In agreement with the Dirac postulate based on the Copenhagen interpretation of quantum mechanics, the particles of quantum mechanics and SM have been modeled to be free from the interference (cross-correlation) with other particles.
+Therefore it was extremely difficult for physicists to find a mathematical method of the "legal" insertion of the interference between particles and the respective cross-correlation energy into canonical quantum physics and SM.
+The mathematical cross-correlation ("hidden" interference) between particles and the respective cross-correlation energy have been automatically inserted into the quantum mechanics and SM by using the different powerful mathematical approximations, which do not compare well with the Copenhagen-Dirac postulate (see, Part I).
+The "hidden" interference {\it{contradicts, in an extremely non-trivial manner,}} the basic principles of canonical quantum mechanics and quantum field theory based on the Copenhagen ("probabilistic") interpretation of quantum mechanics and the Dirac postulate of interference-less particles.
+The "hidden" interference has been originally used in the construction ("mathematical engineering") of models for successful explanations of the coherent quantum phenomena, such as the Bose-Einstein condensation, superfluidity, superconductivity, supermagnetism, super-radiation, and quantum anomalous and fractional Hall effects.
+The "hidden" insertion of the interference between particles into the models yielded the correct description of the particle interference (interaction), cross-correlation (interaction) energy, particle number, Bose-Einstein statistics, Fermi-Dirac correlations (statistics) and Pauli exclusion principle.
+Then the mathematical approach in the form of {\it{"mathematical engineering" that does not require any critical analysis of the physical concepts}} has been successfully extended also to quantum field theories and SM.
+The "mathematical engineering" based on the {\it{"hidden" interference}} mediated by the pure mathematical reasons (approximations), which contradict the Copenhagen-Dirac postulate, was generally accepted by the physics community in the very past.
+It is effectively used in quantum mechanics, quantum field theories and SM up to now without any critical analysis.